learn-co-curriculum/activerecord-crud-intro/README.md

 cat.save
 ```

-The `create` Method will create and save the object to the database.
+The `create` Method will create an object with its attributes and save it to the database.

 ```ruby
 cat = Cat.create(name: "Maru", age: 3)